 - If early morning is difficult for you, spend that time cleaning out your inbox or planning your day.

 - If you begin to drag in the period just after lunch, set that time aside to follow up on projects or meet with a colleague.

 - Consider healthy pick-me-ups during your least productive times, such as a walk around the block or an energy-inducing snack.

 - Adjust your work hours to make sure you’re working during your best hours of the day.

-Once you've learned to manage your daily peaks and valleys, you may find it easier to check off all the items on your to-do list.
-You may even discover that a shift in your daily work schedule can help you get more done while also enjoying some much-needed rest during your personal energy lows.
+Once you’ve learned to manage your daily peaks and valleys, you may find it easier to check off all the items on your to-do list.
+You may even discover that a shift in your daily work schedule can help you get more done.
+Meanwhile, you can enjoy some much-needed rest during your personal energy lows.